bagherilab/ARCADE/docs/setup/actions/creation.md

 - Each action must have a unique `id`

-Valid options for actions include:
+Valid options for classes include:

 {% if include.implementation == "patch" %}
 `insert`